KevinDong0810/Failsafe-Design-for-AAR-using-STS/supremicafiles/Readme.md

-# Supremica Files
+#Supremica Files
 The .wmod files can only be opened by the free supremica software, which can be downloaded at [Supremica](https://supremica.org/ "visit their website").
-"AAR_V4.0_paper.wmod" is in correspondence to the AAR design, while "SimpleAAR.wmod" is in correspondence to the Simple AAR.
+"AAR_V4.0_paper.wmod" is in correspondence to the AAR design.